LucasRouckhout/fson/README.md

 ## Features

-- **Zero Allocations**: Works with pre-allocated buffers to minimize GC pressure
+- **Zero Allocations**: Works with pre-allocated buffers to minimize GC pressure.
+You are in control over memory allocations.
 - **Fluent API**: Simple chainable interface for building JSON structures
 - **Complete Control**: Handles all JSON data types with special care for edge cases
 - **UTF-8 Support**: Properly handles and escapes all Unicode characters